Home Depot's Small-Ticket Sales Make Gains in 3Q

-Atlanta - Even though sales of small-ticket goods continued to outpace larger-ticket purchases, the third quarter at The Home Depot marked the fourth consecutive period of positive comps overall and the third quarter in a row for positive comps for the U.S.
+ATLANTA - Even though sales of small-ticket goods continued to outpace larger-ticket purchases, the third quarter at The Home Depot marked the fourth consecutive period of positive comps overall and the third quarter in a row for positive comps for the United States.

-Chairman and ceo Frank Blake outlined some of Home Depot's other quarterly highlights during the 1,976-unit chain's earnings call this morning.
+Chairman and ceo Frank Blake outlined some of Home Depot's other quarterly highlights during the 1,976-unit chain's earnings call last month.

 At the crux is the "stabilizing" of the company's overall business, particularly in the U.S. Home Depot also operates stores in Canada and Mexico.

 "In the U.S., more than 80% of our top 40 markets positively comped," he said.
 "Compared to prior quarters, the variability of performance has narrowed so that we see less dramatic swings on the positive and on the negative side...From an overall perspective, we see a stabilizing business.
 And as the business stabilizes, we continue to improve our operational performance."

 Also, the third quarter was a period of improved inventory turns and continued growth in transactions.

 However, average ticket "continues to be a challenge just as the macro-housing environment remains under pressure."
 Home Depot's third quarter net earnings grew by 21.0% to $834 million, or 51 cents per share.
 Sales totaled $16.6 billion, up 1.4%.
 Comps rose 1.4% for the company and 1.5% in the United States.

 Year to date net earnings rose 18.6% to $2.751 billion, or $1.65 per share.
 Sales increased 2.4% to $52.87.